Disidentification

 Stein, Murray, Transformation Emergence of the Self (Volume 7) (Carolyn, 1998thesis

-Von Franz identifies disidentification as the foundational first move in active imagination, the moment when the ego separates from its affect and assumes the stance of objective witness, without which the inner dialogue degenerates into magical thinking.
+Von Franz defines disidentification as the operational first step of active imagination, the act by which the ego ‘sits apart’ from affect and thereby avoids the pitfall of magical wishful thinking.

 von Franz, Marie-Louise, Shadow and Evil in Fairy Tales, 1974thesis